Samgpt82/PageSound/README.md

   "keyTakeaways": ["Takeaway 1", "Takeaway 2", "Takeaway 3"],
   "audioFile": "path/to/audio.mp3",
   "audioDownloadName": "book-title-summary.mp3",
+  "scriptFile": "path/to/script.pdf",
   "releaseDate": "Month Year",
   "dateAdded": "YYYY-MM-DD",
   "summaryLength": "X words"
 }
 ```

+**Note:** `scriptFile` is optional.
+If provided, a "View script/transcript" link will appear next to the download link on the book detail page.

 Then create a folder: `books/[book-id]/` and copy `books/template.html` to `books/[book-id]/index.html`.